xtenzQ/xtenzQ/README.md

 <h2>Hi 👋, I'm Nikita</h2>

 I create web apps in `Java` and `Kotlin` and do research in machine learning applied to 🍃 renewable energy.
-Currently, I work as a Back-End Developer at **[KMS Lighthouse](https://www.kmslh.com/)** and study 🎓 Ph.D. of Computer Science.
+Currently, I work as a Back-End Developer at **[KMS Lighthouse](https://www.kmslh.com/)** and study 🎓 Ph.
+D. program (Computer Science).

 I participate in various hackathons from time to time with my team 🏆 **[@daredevils](https://github.com/daredevils-team)** and code in my spare time.